Classes and Tours in Archives and Special Collections

 - Instruction in Special Collections is a collaborative process.
 The Instruction & Outreach Librarian and the course instructor (professor, TA, etc.) must both be present during every class visit.
 We are happy to accommodate those with special needs and must be alerted to those needs at least 5 business days in advance of the class

-- Different types of class visits can take place in Special Collections, such as orientations, workshops, in-classroom demonstrations, assignment support, small group activities, as well as lectures led by course instructors.
+- Different types of class visits can take place in Special Collections, such as orientations, workshops, in-classroom demonstrations, assignment support, and small group activities.
 In each case, every class will receive a standard 10–15 minute introduction that covers a department overview and proper care and handling of materials

 Class Visit Planning Process